ideonate/jupyter-innotater/README.md

 The widget allows you to interactively draw bounding boxes for any of the images, and the `targets` variable is always kept in sync with your changes.

+Advance to the next image by clicking 'Next' or pressing 'n' on the keyboard (provided the Innotater has focus).

 ```
 import pandas as pd
 df = pd.DataFrame(targets, columns=['x','y','w','h'])